TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-2-0.md

 It's interesting what you see when you come to something with fresh eyes, looking at it as other people would.
 Until now I hadn't noticed that the copyright date in my [LICENSE](https://github.com/TheCandidStartup/infinisheet/blob/main/LICENSE) was two years out of date.

-# Splitting the "Front End" blog topic
+# Splitting "Front End"

-With my focus on front-end development over the last few months, the [Front End]({% link _topics/frontend.md %}) has become dominant with 25 posts and counting.
+With my focus on front-end development over the last few months, the [Front End]({% link _topics/frontend.md %}) blog topic has become dominant with 25 posts and counting.
 I split the topic into two as the number of [React Virtual Scroll]({% link _topics/react-virtual-scroll.md %}) posts was starting to overwhelm the more general content.

 This also means that I can now [link](https://github.com/TheCandidStartup/infinisheet/blob/main/packages/react-virtual-scroll/README.md#more) the `react-virtual-scroll` README direct to all the React Virtual Scroll posts on the blog.